Skip to main content

 Getting Started

-Adding a judge to an existing agent takes five minutes:
+Adding a judge to an existing agent is straightforward:

 • 1.Navigate to Judges in your project and create a new judge